 Google Docs are just perfect if you need to share a word or excel file with your colleagues or clients.
 It also allows to store presentations up to 10 MB in size while standard documents can be up to 2MB in size.

 Commonly, paid services offer customers more options than free ones.
 Those options may include file encryption, bigger upload size limits, extended file storage, etc. Let’s have a closer look at the best paid services on the market today.

 With a monthly subscription fee of $5, Streamfile offers uploads up to 2GB through their web service and up to 30GB with the help of an FTP application.
 There are no ads in the paid version and your files are secured with 256-bit encryption.

 Dropbox (50GB / 100GB)

 You are probably already using Dropbox and it’s a great choice for storing files up to 2 GB.
 In case you need more space, Dropbox has 2 options for you: upgrade for $10 and increase storage to 50 GB, or pay $20 for 100 GB of storage.

-Unlike other services, free or paid, FileWhopper lets users transfer files or folders up to 1 terabyte in size!
+Unlike other services, free or paid, FileWhopper lets users transfer files or folders of any size!
 There’s no subscription fee, just a one time payment that depends on file size.
 Now you can transfer high quality movies (or even the whole collection of TV series), games, photo collections, just about anything.
 The service uses a tiny desktop app that deletes itself as soon as its job is done.
 All the transfers are safely encrypted and go with a password you set prior to the upload.
 This way no one can access your file unless they know your password.